-Skip person.- A transferee who is a natural person is a skip person if that transferee is assigned to a generation that is two or more generations below the generation assignment of the decedent.
-See Determining the Generation of a Transferee, below.
+Skip person.
+A transferee who is a natural person is a skip person if that transferee is assigned to a generation that is two or more generations below the generation assignment of the decedent.
+See Determining the generation of a transferee, on page 21.